yanyan-li/VENOM-SLAM/Docker/readme.md

 ## Dockfile

 Since Venom makes use of Pangolin for visualization, we link VNC Viewer to the basic environment.
+BTW, the docker environment can also be used for ORBSLAM3

 #### 1. VNC-based Visualization